ujaira02/URSS-ASHP_Home_Energy_Optimisation_Using_Machine_Learning/README.md

 ```
 jupyter-lab
 ```

-_To submit questions or querie, or to recieve the model analysis code, please feel free to reach out directly._
+_To submit questions or queries, or to recieve the model analysis code, please feel free to reach out directly._